davidlj95/website/README.md

-# davidlj95.github.io
+# davidlj95's website
-Personal presentation website
+The aim of this repository is to store the code for my personal website